cbacknet/AppLoader/FAQ.md

 download by default normally need a valid login to work, so even if somebody is able to download them, there is nothing _extremely_ bad happening if an unauthorized person could ever get access to this tool.

-However allowing you to download anything with a simple input field could end up in a huge security risk for your webspace.
-That's why we think a tool with less features is in this case better.
+However, allowing you to download anything with a simple input field could end up in a huge security risk for your webspace.
+That's why we think a tool with fewer features is in this case better.

 Beside that this really is mentioned only as little time-saver and helper-script and should not turn into a huge ControlPanel Software.
 There are other tools doing that but those are again more than one single file